pdcook/GFMC/README.md

 ## Introduction <a name="intro">

 This repository serves to show example code of Gaussian Focused Monte Carlo (GFMC) for simulating Gaussian beam propagation with Monte Carlo photon transport.
-This code accompanies A Method for Coupling Monte Carlo Simulations of Photon Transport to Gaussian Beam Propagation by Clark and Cook (2019).
+This code accompanies "A Method for Coupling Monte Carlo Simulations of Photon Transport to Gaussian Beam Propagation" by Clark and Cook (2019).
 This code was written on/for Ubuntu 18.04, 18.10, and 19.04.

 ## What are all these files for? <a name="files">